A New Dog Parent's Guide to Socialization

 Canine professionals are divided on whether or not it’s safe to socialize puppies in public before they’ve been fully vaccinated.

 - Many trainers advocate for as much socialization as possible.
-Because they often deal with behavioral problems in adult dogs, they prioritize the importance of early exposure to prevent insecurity and fear (Behavioral issues are actually the number one cause of death for dogs under three years of age).
+Because they often deal with behavioral problems in adult dogs, they prioritize the importance of early exposure to prevent insecurity and fear .
+After all, behavioral issues are actually the number one cause of death for dogs under three years of age).

 - On the other hand, some veterinarians might recommend waiting to socialize until a puppy is completely immunized.
 They’re the ones who see cases of devastating illnesses like parvovirus firsthand.